machal/cssmine-content/content/fallback-strategy-css3.md

 ```

 When it comes to CSS3 properties, it is useful for the layout-related ones.
-Let's make a flexbox example:
+let’s make a flexbox example:

 ```css
 .component {